gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

     music.play(melody1, wait=False, loop=True)

     display.scroll("A", wait=False, loop=True)
-    while True: # Allow 2 seconds to choose to press the A button sleep(2000)
+    while True: # Allow 2 seconds to choose to press the A-button sleep(2000)
         if button_a.was_pressed():
             # Stop the melody